 Step 1.
 Prepare a 12 x 16 inch (30 x 40 cm) non-spill baking sheet or a large baking tray lined with parchment paper.

 Step 2.
 To make a sponge cake, preheat the oven to 390°F (200°C).
-With a flour sifter, sift cake flour and set aside.
+Sift cake flour with a flour sifter and set aside.

 Step 3.
-Pour milk, place butter in a small bowl, and bring it over a large container with hot water.
-Check the liquids' temperature to be at 122-150°F (50-60°C).
+Pour milk and butter into a small bowl and bring them to a large container with hot water.
+Check the liquids' temperature to be 122-150°F (50-60°C).

 Step 3.
 Place room-temperature whole eggs, vanilla, and granulated sugar in a heat-resistant bowl and beat a few times with a hand whisk.